| Previous | Contents | Index |

 The default is

-TRIM Result 4 Joe User 3 Joe User, Accounting 0 Joe User, Accounting, Example Computing, California, US -1 Joe User -2 Joe User, Accounting TRIM
+TRIM Result 4 Joe User 3 Joe User, Accounting 0 Joe User, Accounting, Example Computing, California, US -1 Joe User -2 Joe User, Accounting TRIMis-1so that only the most specific element is returned.
+A common choice forTRIMis the number of elements in yourLDAP_BASEdistinguished name.

 3.2.7.4 Example Option Files